What Do Maintenance Directors Do?

 How Much Money Does a Maintenance Director Make?

-These workers earn an average of $72,928 per year, according to PayScale.
+In 2020, these workers earned an average of $72,928 per year, according to PayScale.
 However, the rate can vary depending on years of experience, level of education, and job location.

 How Does One Become a Maintenance Director?